GnomesLab/archive_tree/README.md

 ## Introduction

-ArchiveTree is a plugin for your Ruby on Rails application that makes it easy for you to generate structured trees of your records.
+ArchiveTree is a Ruby Gem for your Ruby on Rails application that makes it easy for you to generate structured trees of your records.

-Since it makes use of your model's _created_at_ column, ArchiveTree is ultimately compatible with most ActiveRecord Models out there.
+Since it uses a column of your choice from any ActiveRecord Model, you will have flexibility to use in most of the Ruby on Rails applications

+## Compatibility

+The Gem was developed with Ruby 1.9.2 and Ruby on Rails 3.0.
+Since it uses SQL specific queries, it works on MySQL and PostgreSQL databases.

 ## Installation